blynkkk/blynkkk.github.io/new/en/datastream_min_max.md

 |`-2`             | `0`      |

-Min /Max setting will only be applied for values that matches the Data Type.
+Min /Max setting is applied if the value matches the Data Type.
 Otherwise, the value will be ignored.
 Check Data Type Settings reference.